 Using a proper sitting and hand posture will even help you play the technically more challenging parts of the repertoire more evenly and maybe even make it easier to play.

-You should also be able to balance how much weight to use, or to take away, for dynamic control.
+You should also easily balance how much weight to use or to take away for dynamic control.
 This is why it is so important to have your feet on the floor to keep balanced.

-For children that can not reach down to the floor yet it is important to have a foot stool at a comfortable height.
-I use simple plastic foot stools for the bathroom in my piano studio.
+For children that can not reach down to the floor yet, it is important to have a footstool at a comfortable height.
+I use simple plastic footstools for the bathroom in my piano studio.
 They are sturdy and inexpensive.

-When a child is starting to use the pedal, they can “half–sit” on the edge of the piano chair to be able to reach the damper pedal (to the right) for the piece/s that require pedal.
+When a child starts to use the pedal, they can “half–sit” on the edge of the piano chair to reach the damper pedal (to the right) for the piece/s that require the pedal.

-Since they also need to use the pedal correctly, a special piano foot rest has been developed that has pedals as well.
+Since they also need to use the pedal correctly, a special piano footrest has been developed that has pedals as well.
 But this is still an exception.
 Most kids manage well without pedal until they can reach them!

-Or, if you have a large floor mirror, you can place it to your right and in the corner of your eye check if it looks OK when you are playing.
+Or, if you have a large floor mirror, you can place it to your right and in the corner of your eye to check if it looks OK when you are playing.

-Finally remember that having the correct posture should feel comfortable, as playing the piano should be!
+Finally, it's good to remember that having the correct posture should feel comfortable, as playing the piano should be!